composablehorizons/compose-icons/icons-material-icons-sharp-cmp/README.md

-# Material Icons sharp icons for Compose Multiplatform
+# Material Icons Sharp icons for Compose Multiplatform

-A Compose Multiplatform icon library with all available Material Icons sharp icons.
+A Compose Multiplatform icon library with all available Material Icons Sharp icons.

 ## Installation